StuartLeitch/temptest4/apps/reporting-backend/src/infrastructure/views/README.md

 4. Add dependencies on other views
 5. Add view in [index.ts](materializedViewList.ts)
 6. Create database migration (Described in point 3 from `Adding new fields to an existing view` section above)

+# Allowing RBAC through superset

+Vendor views (note: non-materialized) are used to control access to charts/dashboards in superset.
+Ex: manuscript_vendors are used to restrict vendors to only in progress manuscripts.
+If you create a chart with the datasource `manuscripts` vendors `will not` be able see it.
+If you create a chart with the datasource `manuscript_vendors`, vendors `will` be able to see it.

+The view `manuscript_vendors_full_access` will only be used for filter charts (you should be able to filter by a manuscript type that has no entries in progress for a certain value).